 Health Care in Danger (HCiD) is an ICRC-led project of the Red Cross and Red Crescent Movement started in 2012.
-It aimed at improving the efficiency and delivery of effective and impartial health care in armed conflict and other emergencies.
+It aims at improving the efficiency and delivery of effective and impartial health care in armed conflict and other emergencies.

-In June 2015, civilian and military health-care organisations, including the WMA, adopted the first-of-its-kind code of ethics, the “Ethical Principles of Health Care in Times of Armed Conflict and Other Emergencies“.
+In June 2015, civilian and military healthcare organisations, including the WMA, adopted the first-of-its-kind code of ethics, the “Ethical Principles of Health Care in Times of Armed Conflict and Other Emergencies“.
 The first principle provides that “Ethical principles of health care do not change in times of armed conflict and other emergencies and are the same as the ethical principles of health care in times of peace”.

 The HCiD initiative has highlighted six priorities where the steps from the commitment to meaningful action needs to be prioritised by all those concerned.
 For each of these priority areas, recommendations and practical measures were identified to assist the different stakeholders to take action.